 - We typically hike on the weekends as our cardio.
 If we are doing cardio in the gym we stick with sprints on the treadmill or incline walk/running.
 Scott also loves to use the rowing machine.
 I enjoy running short distances when the weather is nice.
 I call myself a “fair weather runner”. 😉 Walking is a great form of exercise too!

 - You don’t need to spend hours upon hours on a piece of cardio equipment.
 Don’t overdo your cardio sessions.
 Three to four 30-minute cardio sessions each week is plenty.

 3. Take rest days seriously.

 - You NEED at least 1-2 rest days per week.
 Your body needs time to rest, recover, and grow.
 When people start on a fitness plan and they are actually excited about working out (maybe for the first time in their life) they start to think that “more is better” and that is definitely not the case here.
 Stick with your routine/plan and see it through until the end.
 Read: 5 Reasons Why You Need A Fitness Plan

 - This might be the most important reason: You don’t need to spend your whole life in the gym/working out.

 Don’t get overwhelmed.
 So many people come to us overwhelmed that we even did an entire podcast on the topic!
-You can find that here.
+You can find that information overload podcast here.
 Listen to that and just get started.
-Don’t over-complicate things…Just start moving!
+Don’t over-complicate things…start moving!